The First Assessment of PhiSat-2 Imagery for Monocular Building Height Estimation: Method

 \section{Method}

-PHDataset consists of high-resolution samples with complex spatial patterns collected from diverse geographic regions, posing challenges to both prediction accuracy and model generalization.
-To address these challenges, a Two-Stream Ordinal Network (\textit{TSONet}) is proposed for BHE.
-In the following subsections, the overall framework is first introduced, followed by the key modules for cross-task feature interaction and ordinal refinement, and finally the training objective, in which a spatially weighted L1 loss is adopted to emphasize spatially informative building regions.
+PHDataset consists of PhiSat-2 samples collected from diverse urban environments, covering buildings with heterogeneous spatial layouts, spectral responses, and height distributions.
+These characteristics make monocular BHE challenging because height cues in optical imagery are indirect and closely entangled with building footprints, roof appearance, shadows, and surrounding urban context.
+To better exploit the structural relationship between footprint delineation and height estimation, while also modeling the ordinal nature of building heights, a Two-Stream Ordinal Network (\textit{TSONet}) is proposed for BHE.
+In the following subsections, the overall framework is first introduced, followed by the key modules for cross-task feature interaction and ordinal height refinement, and finally the training objective, in which a spatially weighted L1 loss is adopted to emphasize spatially informative building regions.